 So I initially thought I’m strapped in for a fun ride that kind of felt tailored for a big guy.

-I quickly found myself feeling like in a different setup – the shoe now feels quick, fairly low to the ground, and much more responsive than it initially was.
+I quickly found myself feeling like in a different setup – the shoe now feels quicker, fairly low to the ground, and the ride just feels more “energetic” than it initially was.

-So now, I still get to enjoy my experience with the Trey 5 VIII but they feel more stable, more explosive, and stick lower to the surface.
+So now, I still get to enjoy my experience with the Trey 5 VIII but they feel more explosive, and stick closer to the surface.
 I had a lot of fun while the mushiness lasted but I feel like that wouldn’t have done me any favors since this is a faster setup now that still keeps comfort at bay.
 I kinda like it.

 Not a lot of beefy support features found on the KD Trey 5 VIII but who says they’re missed?
 Well, maybe a little bit but the overall experience from a security standpoint was fine for me.
 Not amazing or perfect but fine.

 There’s an internal heel counter for heel & ankle lockdown, the robust midsole slightly comes up in the midfoot area for additional containment, the base of the shoe is fairly wide which promotes stability.

 The upper has some overlays for more structure which also helps hold your foot in.

 And of course, the fit.
 If you get the size right, the snug, secure fit is the foundation of good support and the KD Trey 5 VIII can definitely provide that for you.

 But if you think this in-your-face ankle collar does a lot to provide ankle support (click for a support guide & shoe list) – think again.
 Gone are the days where you should still believe this infamous myth “the higher the cut, the better the support”.